Japanese Chestnuts: a Reason for the Season to Enjoy this Nutty Treat!

 Autumn 秋 (aki) is the season that brings forth trees painted in the colours of red, yellow and orange.
 The foliage creates picturesque sights for your viewing whilst you stroll about, enjoying the cooler weather of the season before winter sets in.
-A symbol of the beginning of the fall season is kuri 栗 (chestnuts), which are sweet, starchy seeds encased in green-brown husks.
+A symbol of the beginning of the fall season is kuri 栗 (chestnuts), which are sweet, starchy seeds encased in green-brown husks

 A staple of the Japanese fall season, kuri have been around for centuries, dating as far back as the Jomon period (10,000-200 B.C.)
-However, it wasn’t until the 11th century that chestnuts began to be commercially cultivated, primarily growing in Ehime, Ibaraki, Kumamoto and Nagano prefecture.
+However, it wasn’t until the 11th century that chestnuts began to be commercially cultivated, primarily growing in Ehime, Ibaraki, Kumamoto and Nagano prefectures.

 There are many ways that the Japanese people enjoy this nutty treat, so let’s take a look.